rajesh580/AI-Resume-Screening-Agent/README.md

 ---

+# 📄 License

+This project was developed for educational and hackathon purposes.

+---

-## ⭐ If you found this project useful, consider giving it a star!
+⭐ If you found this project useful, consider giving it a star on GitHub.